Making Safer Bank Deposits

 Retail Security Expert Witness

 My first experience in making bank deposits was working part time for the security department of an amusement park.
-Every day, except Sundays, we would drive the cash receipts, at times totaling several million dollars, to the bank and return with the change order.
+Every day, except Sundays, we would drive the cash receipts, at times totaling $500,000, or more to the bank and return with the change order.
 Making the deposits rested with the security department, and was a major event.
 We were escorted to the bank by no less than eight municipal police officers in four marked cars, and all officers were armed with either shotguns or automatic weapons.
 Why the amusement park never used an armored service was beyond me.

 Making bank deposits in the retail environment can be a stressful event.
 Many companies choose to have their management teams make them.
 This decision is usually made as a cost saving factor, as armored car services are expensive.
 The newspapers are full of crime stories where employees have been robbed, injured, or killed while making bank deposits.
 Employees even stage fake robberies at deposit boxes to cover up an employee theft.